oryma6/finance-tracker-project-java/README.md

 This app's user interface is written in Japanese.

 ## Current Status
-This project is still under development.
 While core features are functional, some bugs need to be resolved before recommending use or contribution.

 ## Features
 - **Batch Transaction Input**: Upload CSV files to record multiple transactions at once.